 Ottawa has seen increased rainfall over the past decades, especially in spring and fall.
 As our climate warms, these trends will continue.
-There will be an increase in the amount and intensity of rain and a decrease in snow.
+There will be an increase in both the amount and intensity of rain, including in winter months.

 What we are expecting

 By the 2050s, under a high-emission scenario, precipitation in the National Capital Region is projected to change in the following ways.